Charles Lennox, 2nd Duke of Richmond

-Charles Lennox, 2nd Duke of Richmond, 2nd Duke of Lennox, 2nd Duke of Aubigny, KG, KB, PC, FRS (18 May 1701 – 8 August 1750) of Goodwood House near Chichester in Sussex, was a British nobleman and politician.
-He was the son of Charles Lennox, 1st Duke of Richmond, 1st Duke of Lennox, the youngest of the seven illegitimate sons of King Charles II.
-He was the most important of the early patrons of the game of cricket and did much to help its evolution from village cricket to first-class cricket.
+Charles Lennox, 2nd Duke of Richmond, 2nd Duke of Lennox, 2nd Duke of Aubigny, KG, KB, PC, FRS (18 May 1701 – 8 August 1750), of Goodwood Park near Chichester in Sussex, was a British nobleman and politician.
+He was the only son of Charles Lennox, 1st Duke of Richmond and Lennox, the youngest of the seven illegitimate sons of King Charles II.

+The Duke was the most important of the early patrons of the game of cricket and did much to help its evolution from village cricket to first-class cricket.

 Early life

 Lennox was styled Earl of March from his birth in 1701 as heir to his father's dukedom.
 He also inherited his father's love of sports, particularly cricket.
 He had a serious accident at the age of 12 when he was thrown from a horse during a hunt, but he recovered and it did not deter him from horsemanship.

-March entered into an arranged marriage in December 1719 when he was still only 18 and his bride, Hon.
-Sarah Cadogan, was just 13, in order to use Sarah's large dowry to pay his considerable debts.
+Lord March entered into an arranged marriage in December 1719 when he was still only 18 and his bride, the Hon.
+Sarah Cadogan, was just 13, in order to use her large dowry to pay his considerable debts.
 Dowry and debt were due to a sum won by her father in play against his father.
-They were married at The Hague.
+Lord and Lady March were married at The Hague.

 In 1722, March became Member of Parliament for Chichester as first member with Sir Thomas Miller as his second.
-He gave up his seat after his father died in May 1723 and he succeeded to the title of 2nd Duke of Richmond.
-A feature of Richmond's career was the support he received from his wife, Sarah, her interest being evident in surviving letters.
+He gave up his seat after his father died in May 1723 when he succeeded to the family's peerage titles of 2nd Duke of Richmond.
+A feature of Richmond's career was the support he received from his wife Sarah, Duchess of Richmond and Lennox, her interest being evident in surviving letters.
 Their marriage was a great success, especially by Georgian standards.

 Their grandson who became the 4th Duke is known to cricket history as Colonel the Hon.
 Charles Lennox, a noted amateur batsman of the late 18th century who was one of Thomas Lord's main guarantors when he established his new ground in Marylebone.